alexsteele/wobble/README.md

 to fake, and easy to verify.

 Miners send their new blocks to other nodes.
-Nodes append valid blocks to their chain as long as they satisfies proof-of-work.
+Nodes append valid blocks to their chain as long as they satisfy proof-of-work.
 The longest chain wins.

 A UTXO is an unspent coint.
 The current set of UTXOs form the chain state.